trstringer/pipin/README.md

-# Raspberry Pi Pin Schematic CLI
+# Raspberry Pi GPIO Pin Controller and Schematic CLI

+**Set GPIO pins high or low, read them, and show pin schematics**

 *Why?
-Because it is impossible to remember them, and a pain to find the docs*
+Because there should be an easy way to toggle GPIO pins, and read them... and show pin schematics, because they're impossible to remember*

 ## Installation